adieunix/wiihacks-wiki/wiki/rules/rules_mod.md

   3. You determine your own involvement level.

      If all you want to do is participate in the same way before you were a mod, that's fine.
-You were asked to be a mod because you were helpful in the forums as the first reason.
 You are welcome to walk away at anytime, no hard feelings.
+If you chose to be responsible for something, you're only asked to keep up with it and hand it off responsibly.

   4. Using your status as a moderator to intimidate, threaten, garner or give favor will get your mod removed.

-  5. Any action you take that allows you to document it you are required to use the facilities to document why you've performed this action if it isn't already obvious.
+  5. Every moderator action you take that allows you to document, must be documented.

-     If you ban a user, either well document it in the reports, or send a mod mail with the details.
-If you ban someone and the other mods don't know why, it'll most likely get lifted.

      Excessive actions with no documentation will get your mod removed.

   6. Stay responsive.
 This isn't a rule as much as a guideline.
-Currently reddit mail, and /u/wiihacks modmail are the only official forms of communication for the moderation of the subreddit.
+Currently reddit mail, and /r/wiihacks modmail are the only official forms of communication for the moderation of the subreddit.

      Moderators that are unresponsive in a reasonable amount of time to direct requests run the risk of being removed as dead-weight.
 It would be much safer to add you back later if it is a mistake, than run the risk of a dead account sitting with moderator access to the forum.